Buying or selling a home in Lexington? Jason Compton can help.

-Step 1 – Get ready to buy a home
+Step 1 – Get ready to buy

 Step 3 – Begin your home search

-Step 4 – Know the housing market
+Step 4 – Get a grasp of the housing market

-Step 5 – Find the home you've been waiting for
+Step 5 – Find the home you've been looking for

-Step 6 – Negotiate the deal
+Step 6 – Negotiate

-Step 7 – Get financing
+Step 7 – Get your loan

 Step 8 – Close the deal